 Compensatory added years can be awarded to those who are or could be members of the pension scheme provided they have completed at least 5 year's service and would qualify for immediate access to scheme benefits on redundancy or efficiency grounds.
 The benefits arising from compensatory added years are a lump sum and a pension based on the compensatory period awarded and the employee's final pensionable pay.
-Compensatory added years compensation is paid for the duration of the employees' lifetime, or where appropriate, payable to the spouse or civil partner, which means it is not uncommon for a compensatory added years payment to be paid for a significant period of time.
+Compensatory added years compensation is paid for the duration of the employees' lifetime, and/or where appropriate, payable to the spouse or civil partner, which means it is not uncommon for a compensatory added years payment to be paid for a significant period of time.
 The immediate and ongoing costs of awarded compensatory added years are met by the Service.
+Services should be aware that the pension from an award of added years increases annually in line with the Consumer Price Index.